BK7175/Puck_Buzzer-0.2/README.md

 # Puck_Buzzer-0.2
-A advanced new version with Dashboard
+A advanced new version with Dashboard on Bangle.js

 1. Leaderboard on Bangle.js